oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 This section discusses the nature and benefits of IMs, the role of serialization, types of available modeling languages, and tools that can be used in information modeling.

-## 2.1 Defining "Information"

-A common language for defining conceptual models is OWL (Web Ontology Language, see [OWL-Primer](#owl-primer)).
-An abstract information model, such as can be created with JADN, bridges between the conceptual model (described using OWL or similar languages), and and the external (or concrete) representation in a selected data format.
-JADN directly models the Shannon information for creating serialized data in one or more desired formats.
-By creating the information model to bridge concept to representation, the concept of **"information equivalence"** is
-applied:  the same information model can be used to generate both self-describing (verbose) data and concise data for production environments.

 ## 2.2 Information Models And Data Models